s0urav6529/softcopy-note/README.md

     *.txt

 If we want to ignore all files that has '.txt' extention then simply use above method, this will work for all extention

+### Delete images & containers

+    docker images [display all images]

+Normally delete an image

+    docker image rm <image name>

+For force-fully delete a image, if that image already in use by any container

+    docker image rm <image name> -f

+    docker ps -a [display all containers]

+Normally delete an container

+    docker container rm <container name>

+For force-fully delete a container, if that container is on running

+    docker container rm <container name> -f

 # Ubuntu installation